th7/simple_migrations/README.md

-# Migrations
+# Simple Migrations

 Rake tasks for basic migration management

 ## Usage

 Here's an example using Postgres, but any SQL database should be fine.
+Add the following to your Rakefile:
 ```
-require 'migrations'
+require 'simple_migrations'
 require 'pg'

 namespace :migrate do